Multilevel Stochastic Gradient Descent for Optimal Control Under Uncertainty: Introduction

 Machine learning has been the main driver for the development of novel SGD methods to enable large-scale training of neural networks, often striking the balance between per-iteration cost and expected improvements~\cite{bottou2018optimization}.
-Features such as variance (noise) reduction and parallelism through BSGD~\cite{khirirat2017mini}, adaptive moment estimation (ADAM)~\cite{kingma2014adam}, adaptive step sizes~\cite{koehne2024adaptivestepsizespreconditioned}, or averaging and aggregation schemes~\cite{polyak1992averaging, shamir2013optimalAveragingSGD}, have been successfully applied to various problems improving performance.
+Features such as variance (noise) reduction and parallelism through BSGD~\cite{khirirat2017mini}, adaptive moment estimation (ADAM)~\cite{kingma2014adam}, adaptive step sizes~\cite{koehne2024adaptivestepsizespreconditioned}, or averaging and aggregation schemes~\cite{polyak1992averaging, shamir2013optimalAveragingSGD}, have been successfully applied to various problems.
 We take inspiration in these approaches, incorporating them into the proposed MLSGD method for OCPs and conjecture that the algorithm is applicable in machine learning as well.

-Concluded, recent developments, theory and existing algorithms motivate the combination of multilevel variance reduction and SGD methods, however, we have not found a highly-performant, adaptive, and parallel method for high-dimensional control problems yet.
+In conclusion, recent developments, theory and existing algorithms motivate the combination of multilevel variance reduction and SGD methods, however, we have not found an adaptive and parallel method for high-dimensional control problems yet.
 With this paper, we propose new ways to realize such a method which in particular features:

 \paragraph{Algorithmic description and convergence analysis} Building on the assumptions and notations in~\Cref{sec:assumptions-and-notation}, we present a detailed description of the MLSGD method for OCPs in~\Cref{alg:bsgd} and~\Cref{alg:mlsgd}, incorporating the standard BSGD method recalled in~\Cref{sec:batched-stochastic-gradient-descent} and the MLMC estimation from~\Cref{sec:multilevel-monte-carlo}.
 In~\Cref{sec:multilevel-stochastic-gradient-descent}, we establish the linear convergence of the proposed method in terms of optimization steps through \Cref{thm:convergence-mlsgd} and \Cref{cor:convergence-mlsgd}.
 This result follows from bounding the error of the gradient estimation through an appropriate choice of the multilevel batch size (see~\Cref{lem:error-gradient-estimation}).
 The method achieves this convergence rate (like an SAA approach) with a complexity similar to the standard MLMC method, as it circumvents full gradient evaluations (as done for SA) at the highest level.
-As a result, MLSGD improves convergence rates, speed, and accuracy by adapting the multilevel batch size.
+As a result, MLSGD improves convergence rates, speed, and accuracy by adapting the multilevel batches.